Maine Maritime Academy

 The Maine Maritime Academy’s Annual Informational Career Fair is a wonderful opportunity for students to meet and network with industry professionals and discuss employment and cooperative educational opportunities.

-With a placement rate of approximately 95% within six months of graduation, MMA consistently produces students who are committed to their industry, know the value of hard work, and understand what it means to be a professional.
-MMA’s unique academic programs are combined with extensive, practical hands-on training in the fields of engineering, marine transportation, business, logistics, and science.
+With a placement rate of approximately 90% within three months of graduation, MMA consistently produces students who are committed to their industry, know the value of hard work, and understand what it means to be a professional.
+MMA’s unique academic programs are combined with extensive, practical hands-on training in the fields of engineering, marine transportation, business, logistics, and marine science.
 It’s no wonder how so many MMA students are able to join the workforce immediately upon graduation.

 Application closing date (fall): Mar.
 1